Below are profiles of our legal team.

 In 2011 she decided to requalify as a solicitor.
 She has been with us since December 2011 and succcesfully qualified as a solicitor on 15 August 2012.

-Anjali's specialism remains in civil litigation - problems over land or money that could end up in court.
+Anjali's specialism remains in civil litigation - problems over land or money or an inheritance that could end up in court.

 Email Anjali at: firstname.lastname@example.org